Kate-Njeri/Sales_Performance_Analysis_sql_powerbi/README.md

 8. Write the documentation & commentary
 9. Publish the data to GitHub Pages

 ## b.
-Data Exploration
+Data Exploration notes
-This is the stage where I scan what’s in the data: errors, inconsistencies, bugs, weird and corrupted characters etc.
+This is the stage where I scan the data for errors, inconsistencies, bugs, and other anomalies, such as weird and corrupted characters.

 _What are the initial observations with this dataset?
 What’s caught my attention so far?_
 * There are at least 3 columns that contain the data we will not need for this analysis, without needing to contact the client for any more data.